In a new study from the University at Buffalo, researchers found the use of heartburn medication is associated with decreased severity of gum disease.

 The researchers theorized that PPIs’ ability to alter bone metabolism or the gut microbiome, as well as potentially impact periodontal microorganisms, may help lessen the severity of gum disease.

-Additional studies are under development to determine if this relationship can be found in other populations of patients with gum disease and to learn to what extent the link can be directly attributed to PPIs.
+Additional studies are under development to determine if this relationship can be found in other populations of patients with gum disease and to learn to what extent the relationship can be directly attributed to PPIs.

 Copyright © 2021 Knowridge Science Report.
 All rights reserved.